Easily map a network drive on Mac: Expert tips

 Delete accidental duplicates

 This is the story of my life!
 On top of that, I follow the 3-2-1 backup rule: I keep three copies of my data on two different types of media, with one copy stored off-site.
-Occasionally, I accidentally duplicate files, and a single video can take up to tens of gigabytes.
+Occasionally, I accidentally duplicate files, and a single file can take up to tens of gigabytes.
 To manage those duplicates, I often use Gemini.

 Gemini is a great tool for digging out any duplicate content on your drives, so you can ditch everything you no longer need while hanging onto backup documents, photos, etc.